 “Creating a daily seed ritual gives bariatric patients a quick and reliable way to meet their fiber and protein needs while also improving digestion,” says Emily Carter, RD, a registered dietitian who works closely with post-surgery patients.

-Bariatric Seed Ritual Recipe
+Bariatric Seed Ritual Recipe For Weight Loss

 Ingredients